ivoklimsa/DockerVSB/lab-2/README.md

     The first line in the the Dockerfile is: `FROM alpine:3.11` This will import that layer into the Alpine_example image.

-    So layers are created by Dockerfiles and are are shared between images.
+    So layers are created by Dockerfiles and are shared between images.
 When you start a container, a writeable layer is added to the base image.

 ## <a name="Task2"></a>Task 2: Understanding Docker Volumes

 [Docker volumes](https://docs.docker.com/engine/admin/volumes/volumes/) are directories on the host file system that are not managed by the storage driver.
 Since they are not managed by the storage drive they offer a couple of important benefits.

 * **Performance**: Because the storage driver has to create the logical filesystem in the container from potentially many directories on the local host, accessing data can be slow.
 Especially if there is a lot of write activity to that container.
-In fact you should try and minimize the amount of writes that happen to the container's filesystem, and instead direct those writes to a volume
+In fact, you should try and minimize the number of writes that happen to the container's filesystem, and instead direct those writes to a volume

 * **Persistence**: Volumes are not removed when the container is deleted.
 They exist until explicitly removed.
 This means data written to a volume can be reused by other containers.

 Volumes can be anonymous or named.
-Anonymous volumes have no way for the to be explicitly referenced.
+Anonymous volumes have no way for them to be explicitly referenced.
 They are almost exclusively used for performance reasons as you cannot persist data effectively with anonymous volumes.
 Named volumes can be explicitly referenced so they can be used to persist data and increase performance.

 The next sections will cover both anonymous and named volumes.